pinemosquito/Neural-Net/README.md

 I started poking at Keras recently.
-This is a neural networks library written in Python.
-I used Keras with Tensorflow in the backend.
+This is a neural networks library written in Python which wraps around Tensorflow in the backend.
+This is really useful as we don't have to dive into details of Tensorflow.

 First, let import the Sequential model type from Keras.
 This is simply a linear stack of neural network layers.